collective/ECSpooler/backends/junit/README.txt

 Credits

-  The JUnit backend was written by "Christian Baumann" and "Julia Preuße".
+  The JUnit backend was written by
+  "Christian Baumann":mailto:christian.baumann@teleos-web.de and
+  "Julia Preuße".

 License